Parlement of Rouen: History

 Raised to a sovereign court and given a base in Rouen by Louis XII of France, this court's name was changed from échiquier to parlement by Francis I of France on his accession in 1515.
 The parlement de Rouen had responsibility for the seven great bailliages of Normandy – Rouen, Caudebec-en-Caux, Évreux, Les Andelys, Caen, Coutances and Alençon.
 It was thus made up of 4 presidents (of which the first and third were clergy and the other two laymen), 13 clergy councillors, 15 lay councillors, 2 greffiers (a secretary for civil law and one for criminal law), a huissier audiencier (the bailiff who officially assigns documents between lawyers and introduces the judges in the public court room), 6 other huissiers de justice, 2 advocates general and 1 procurator general.
 Following letters patent of 1507 from Louis XII, the archbishop of Rouen and the abbot of Saint-Ouen were 'ex officio' honorary councillors to the parlement.

 When the court of the échiquier was made permanent, it was divided into two chambers, one to sit in the morning and the other in the afternoon.
 This second chamber later became known as the première des enquêtes.
 The chambre de la Tournelle, entrusted with criminal cases, was built in 1519 and the chambre des vacations was not set up until 1547.
-Until 1 October 1506, the parlement de Normandie sat in the château de Rouen then in the palais (which was begun in 1499 and only completed long afterwards).
+Until 1 October 1506, the parlement of Normandy sat in the château de Rouen then in the palais (which was begun in 1499 and only completed long afterwards).